After / Before

 from age and the natural drying process

 dirt & debris from the years of exposure to

 fireplace/heating unit exhausts

-Smoke, soot & heat from fire disasters
+smoke, soot & heat from fires

-Sagging canvas, loose fitting strainer bars
+sagging canvas, loose fitting strainer bars

-How do I know if my painting needs to be
+How do I know if my painting needs to be cleaned?

 If your painting is dull-looking, been exposed to a significant